Sanjaystorm7119/leetcode_freq_serial_numbers/README.md

 A small browser extension (unpacked) that augments web pages — used to count or highlight items on LeetCode/problem pages.
 This README explains how to install, run, and modify the extension in your browser.

-If this description doesn't match your intent, provide a short note and I'll update the README accordingly.

 ## What this project contains

 - `manifest.json` — extension manifest (permissions, scripts, and metadata).